wp-plugins/contact-coldform/readme.txt

 == Upgrade Notice ==

 __Important!__ Many things have changed in the new version of the plugin.
 Please copy/paste your current Coldform settings to a safe place.
-Then update the plugin as usual, using your saved settings while configuring the new version.
+Then update the plugin as usual and compare the current settings with the previous ones.
+You know, just to make sure it's all good.

 == Screenshots ==

 Screenshots available at the [Coldform Homepage](http://perishablepress.com/contact-coldform/#screenshots).

 == Changelog ==

+= Version 20131103 =

+* Edited readme.txt install steps for clarity
+* Removed "&Delta;" from die() for better security
+* Tested plugin with current version of WordPress (3.7)

 = Version 20130725 =